vlang/v/doc/docs.md

 ## In operator

-`in` allows to check whether an array or a map contains an element.
+`in` allows checking whether an array or a map contains an element.

 ```v
 nums := [1, 2, 3]